SolaceProducts/.github/profile/README.md

 ## Welcome to the SolaceProducts Github Organization!

-SolaceProducts offers a repositories containing open source Solace Products.
+SolaceProducts offers repositories containing open source Solace Products.
 You can use these projects to integrate with, and use, Solace PubSub+ products.

 **To get started:**